 The Sea Garden is the oldest, biggest and most famous park of Varna.
 This is the most important landmark of the city, considered by many as the most beautiful public park of the Balkans.
 Its history dates back to 1862, and it has been expanded and developed since then.
 The park has many interesting attractions: the Varna Aquarium, opened in 1912, and the Dolphinarium from 1984, a planetarium, terrarium, zoo, adventure park and lots more.

 This gigantic orthodox cathedral, a symbol of Varna, was opened on 30th November 1886.
 The foundation stone of the three-nave basilica was laid in 1880.

 Roman Thermae The well-preserved ruins of the former roman bath in the south-eastern part of Varna are the 3rd biggest bath ruins of Europe, despite the fact that only a small part of the complex can be visible today.
 It might have been 20m tall originally, the Roman tower is its tallest point today at 18m.
 The building was made of stones and bricks.
-It was not only a bath, but an important scene of social life for ancient Romans.
-Going to the public bath was part of everyday life, citizens were chatting, socialising, making businesses, and even sleeping, eating and drinking in baths.
-The Thermae were probably built arount the 2nd and 3rd centuries BC, but became abandoned one century later.
+It was not only a bath but an important scene of social life for ancient Romans.
+Going to the public bath was part of everyday life, citizens were chatting, socialising, making business, and even sleeping, eating and drinking in baths.
+The Thermae was probably built around the 2nd and 3rd centuries BC but became abandoned one century later.